DanielKim15/2020-Presidential-Election/README.md

 # 2020-Presidential-Election Results
+The 2020 Presidential Election was definately a night (or should I say week) to remember.
+Not only did this voting event broke several records from past elections, it also has the most in depth data to this date.
+I'm going to show you some insights I found in this phenomenon.

+The Data:
+To begin the analysis, I used the New York Times Presidential Election Dataset as my source.
+The

 From the data it shows that Biden supporters are more likely to do absentee votes than Trump Supporters in election.
 ![](2020_Election_Absentee.jpeg)